FireflyMigration/firefly-doc/02-Development/01-Developer Guide/02_UI-Controller/01-Simple-Screen-Explained/index.md

+﻿keywords:online
-﻿# Creating a Simple Screen
+# Creating a Simple Screen

 To create a new UI Controller: